transloadit/uppy/website/src/docs/companion.md

 Two ways of running many concurrent Companion instances.

-#### Separate domain names
+#### Separate endpoints

-One option is to run many instances with each instance having its own (sub)domain name.
-With this setup, the Companion client in Uppy will direct requests to companion in a way so that all requests of a particular upload will always be sent to the same instance.
-You would then also typically configure a single instance (one domain name) to handle all OAuth authentication requests, so that you only need to specify a single OAuth callback URL.
+One option is to run many instances with each instance having its own unique endpoint.
+This could be on separate ports, (sub)domain names, or IPs.
+With this setup, the Companion client in Uppy will direct requests to companion in a way so that all requests of a particular upload will always be sent to the same endpoint, and hence process.
+You would then also typically configure a single instance (one endpoint) to handle all OAuth authentication requests, so that you only need to specify a single OAuth callback URL.
 See also `oauthDomain` and `validHosts`

 #### Behind a load balancer

 The other option is to set up a load balancer in front of many Companion instances.
-Then Uppys companion client will only see a single domain name and send all requests to the load balancer, which will then distribute them evenly between Companion instances.
+Then Uppy’s companion client will only see a single endpoint and send all requests to the associated load balancer, which will then distribute them between Companion instances.
 The companion instances will then coordinate their messages and events over Redis so that any instance can serve the client’s requests.
 Note that sticky sessions are **not** needed with this setup.
 Here are some requirements for this setup:

 * The instances need to be connected to the same Redis server.
 * You need to set `COMPANION_SECRET` to the same value on both servers.